nixworks/public/news/2009/01/23/README.md

 ##### Stabbed
 ### [ Two children and one adult are stabbed to death in an attack on a creche in Belgium. ](/news/2009/01/23/two-children-and-one-adult-are-stabbed-to-death-in-an-attack-on-a-cra-che-in-belgium.md)
-_Context: stabbed, Belgium, an attack, day-care center_
+_Context: Belgium, stabbed, day-care center, an attack_

 ##### China
 ### [ The 30-man crew of Chinese cargo ship "Zhenhua 4" receives US$10,000 each after repelling Somali pirates in the Gulf of Aden. ](/news/2009/01/23/the-30-man-crew-of-chinese-cargo-ship-zhenhua-4-receives-us-10-000-each-after-repelling-somali-pirates-in-the-gulf-of-aden.md)
-_Context: Gulf of Aden, $, cargo ship, Somalia, Somali pirates, China_
+_Context: China, Gulf of Aden, cargo ship, Somali pirates, Somalia, $_

 ##### United Kingdom
 ### [ The United Kingdom enters a recession. ](/news/2009/01/23/the-united-kingdom-enters-a-recession.md)
-_Context: recession, United Kingdom_
+_Context: United Kingdom, recession_

 ## [Previous Day...](/news/2009/01/22/index.md)